palmdrop/hypervivid/src/nodes/manifesto/document.svelte.md

 As a personal project, this site acts as an unfinished and evolving pool of digital work.
 It's my node on the web.
 A place for practicing play, connecting thoughts, and mapping out ideas.

 ## Digital Futures
 The internet of platforms favors closed loops.
-When conglomerates with unfathomable resources are allowed to define what to expect from the internet, and how to use it, they can easily constrain all interactions to their domain.
+When conglomerates with unfathomable resources are allowed to define what to expect from the internet, and how to use it, they can easily constrain all interactions to their territory.
 But technology should not be solely the domain of experts and corporations.
 We need to lower the threshold of entry -- the web should be accessible and democratic.
 The people at SOFTER phrased it well: [Softer digital futures](https://softer.website/softer "a cozy place").

 As for culture: irony, deconstruction and cultural paranoia make for great memes, but are not effective means for striving toward better futures -- it's the mentality of the end times.
 [Maybe something more hopeful is possible](https://beforewegoblog.com/purity-and-futures-of-hard-work-by-ada-palmer/), [or we should just look for new weapons.](https://cidadeinseguranca.files.wordpress.com/2012/02/deleuze_control.pdf) Sincerity is key.
 Irony is for deconstruction -- we also need to build.